AlessandroManente/BD_Project_DS/data_team_1/MSAs/msa-readme.txt

 MSA_X_Y.fa

-X = Name of the method used
+X = Shortname of the method used: "C", "O", "M" for T-Coffee, Clustal-Omega and MUSCLE respectively.
 Y = Try number (NB: must coincide with the respective BLAST search's try number).